 Pt ~ 0.96

-The thermal non-leakage probability is for large reactor cores about 0.95 – 0.98 and this value is minimally affected (in comparison with the other factors) by operational changes except changes in the moderator temperature.
-The only parameter, that influences the thermal non-leakage probability is the moderator temperature.
-It can be derived from the neutron diffusion theory, the probability that a thermal neutron will remain in the core is also represented by following equation:
+The thermal non-leakage probability is for large reactor cores about 0.95 – 0.98.
+This value is minimally affected (in comparison with the other factors) by operational changes except for changes in the moderator temperature.
+The only parameter that influences the thermal non-leakage probability is the moderator temperature.
+It can be derived from the neutron diffusion theory.
+The following equation also represents the probability that a thermal neutron will remain in the core:

-in which Ld is the diffusion length, B is the geometrical buckling (in case of critical state Bg = Bm), which depends only on the shape and size of the core.
+Ld is the diffusion length, B is the geometrical buckling (in case of critical state Bg = Bm), which depends only on the shape and size of the core.
 The value of B for small cores is higher than the value for large cores.
-So that, it is obvious, the thermal neutrons leakage is higher for small cores and also depends of the macroscopic slowing down power of neutron moderator (leakage is higher for poor moderators).
-The diffusion length is given by following equation:
+So that, it is obvious, the thermal neutrons leakage is higher for small cores and depends on the macroscopic slowing down power of neutron moderator (leakage is higher for poor moderators).
+The following equation gives the diffusion length:

 Total Non-leakage Probability

-Since both (Pf and Pt) are affected by a change in moderator temperature in a heterogeneous water-moderated reactor and the directions of the feedbacks is the same, the resulting total non-leakage probability is also sensitive on the change in the moderator temperature.
-In result, an increase in the moderator temperature causes that the probability of leakage increases.
+Since both (Pf and Pt) are affected by a change in moderator temperature in a heterogeneous water-moderated reactor and the directions of the feedbacks are the same, the resulting total non-leakage probability is also sensitive to the change in the moderator temperature.
+As a result, an increase in the moderator temperature causes that the probability of leakage to increase.
 This effect is one of two main effects causing the moderator temperature coefficient (MTC) of most PWRs to be negative.

 The thermal neutron leakage is dependent on the core temperature (or moderator temperature).
 The moderator temperature influences macroscopic cross-sections for elastic scattering reaction, especially the atomic number density – NH2O(Σs=σs.NH2O) due to the thermal expansion of water.
-Also the microscopic cross-section (σa) for neutron absorption changes with core temperature.
+Also, the microscopic cross-section (σa) for neutron absorption changes with core temperature.
 Both processes have the same direction.
-As the temperature of the core increases, the diffusion coefficient (D = 1/3.Σtr) increases and the absorption cross-section decreases and this together causes the increase in the thermal neutron leakage.
+As the temperature of the core increases, the diffusion coefficient (D = 1/3.Σtr) increases, and the absorption cross-section decreases, which causes the increase in the thermal neutron leakage.
 This physical process is a part of the moderator temperature coefficient (MTC).

 In power reactors, the total non-leakage probability also significantly changes with fuel burnup.
 This dependency is not associated with any of the parameters like the diffusion coefficient or the geometrical buckling.
-In power reactors, the total non-leakage probability strongly depends on the certain fuel loading pattern and also on the reload strategy.
-The neutron leakage is one of key parameters in the neutron and fuel economy.
+In power reactors, the total non-leakage probability depends on the certain fuel loading pattern, and the reload strategy.
+Neutron leakage is one of the key parameters in the neutron and fuel economy.

-In order to enhance the neutron and fuel economy, core designers designs the low leakage loading patterns, in which fresh fuel assemblies are not situated in the peripheral positions of the reactor core.
-The peripheral positions are loaded with the fuel with highest fuel burnup.
-These “high” burnup assemblies have inherently lower relative power (due to the lower kinf and due to the fact they feel the presence of non-multiplying environment) in comparison with the average assemblies.
-In short, this parameter is significantly dependent on the certain loading pattern.
+To enhance the neutron and fuel economy, core designers design the low leakage loading patterns, in which fresh fuel assemblies are not situated in the peripheral positions of the reactor core.
+The peripheral positions are loaded with the fuel with the highest fuel burnup.
+Compared to the average assemblies, these “high” burnup assemblies have inherently lower relative power (due to the lower kinf and the fact they feel the presence of a non-multiplying environment).
+In short, this parameter is significantly dependent on a certain loading pattern.
 During fuel burnup, the neutron leakage usually increases, especially in low leakage loading patterns.
 This process is caused by reducing the differences in kinf between fresh fuel assemblies and peripheral high-burnup assemblies.